 MEET THE BOARD

 Evan previously served as the press secretary and digital director for U.S. Senator Lamar Alexander (R-Tenn.), who was the Chairman of the Senate Health, Education, Labor and Pensions (HELP) Committee.
 He’s currently the communications director of Citizens for Responsible Energy Solutions (CRES).
 Before his time with Sen. Alexander, Evan worked for NBC News’ Washington Bureau, NBC’s “Meet the Press” and MSNBC’s “MTP Daily.”
 In 2012, Dixon served as Deputy Communications Director for then Rep. Heather Wilson’s (R-N.M.) campaign for U.S. Senate in New Mexico.
 He grew up in Albuquerque, New Mexico, and graduated from Texas Tech University, where he studied journalism and business administration.

 Communications Director, Senator Brian Schatz (D-Hawaii)

 Mike Inacay has nearly a decade of experience in strategic communications.
 He currently serves as the communications director for U.S. Senator Brian Schatz of Hawaii.
-In his role, Mike serves as Schatz' primary spokesman and manages his press and digital media operations.
+In his role, Mike serves as Schatz's primary spokesman and manages his press and digital media operations.
 He previously served on the legislative staff of former U.S. Senator Barbara Boxer of California and has worked on local and statewide political campaigns in California, Washington State, and Hawaii among others.
 A California native, Mike grew up in Los Angeles and graduated from California State University, Northridge.